Why do I keep getting injured?

 Tightness, lack of flexibility, stiff muscles

 If your body is not used to movement, muscles become stiff and you lose flexibility.
 Trying to push yourself out of your normal range of movement too quickly can cause damage.
+Massage / soft tissue therapy can help your body regains its normal range of movement.

 How can I prevent injury?